jarjia/portfolio/README.md

 # My Portfolio

 👋 Hi there!
-I'm Jarji, a 17-year-old junior fullstack developer and this is my portfolio.
+I'm Jarji, a fullstack developer and this is my portfolio.

 #